jeztek/deadchat/README.md

 ### Implementation

 * *deadchat* is meant to run in a terminal (think IRC)
+* Client to server communication is encrypted using TLSv1
-* Authenticated encryption is provided by [libsodium] (https://github.com/jedisct1/libsodium)
+* Authenticated encryption between clients is provided by [libsodium] (https://github.com/jedisct1/libsodium)
-* *deadchat* uses public key cryptography for private messaging and room secret key exchange
+* Public key cryptography is used for private messaging and room secret key exchange
 * Group chat is encrypted using secret key cryptography
 * Keys are stored in deadchat.cfg